 Ceiling lights are the primary source of lighting in most bathrooms.
 They come in a variety of styles.

 Recessed downlights are built into your ceiling and can be tilted to provide specific lighting onto furnishings like the bath, sink or shower.
-Try to avoid recessed lighting directly above a mirror – it’ll cast a deep shadow below your eyes, nose and chin, making it tricky to shave or apply makeup.
+Avoid installing recessed lighting directly above a mirror – it’ll cast a deep shadow below your eyes, nose and chin, making it tricky to shave or apply makeup.

 If you’re going for a traditional look in your bathroom, you can hang light fittings to your ceiling in the form of bulbs with lampshades, chandeliers or decorative hanging features.

-LED spotlights are a smart, modern way to illuminate your bathroom and often come aligned in a row or grouped in a cluster with rotating heads.
-They give a bathroom a clean look at the LED bulbs are great for providing instant bright light.
+LED spotlights are an innovative, modern way to illuminate your bathroom and often come aligned in a row or grouped in a cluster with rotating heads.
+They give a bathroom a clean look at the LED bulbs, which provide instant bright light.

 Extractor fan lights